AngKS/BED-Workshop/ReadME.md

 ## Topics covered
 * What is MVC
 * Setting up Persistent Storage Source using MySQL
-* Setting up the Project workspace
+* Setting up the application directory and files
 * Defining & Creating database Connection
+* Creating main server in the root folder
+* Defining the API Endpoints
 * Creating functions for database access
-* Defining the routing in the controller layer
-* Creating main server in the root folder
 * Creating **GET** Method for retrieving User data
 * Creating **POST** Method for inserting and retrieving User data
 * Creating **DELETE** method for deleting User data